Tag Archives: Ann&Anna

 Ann and Anna, (serial short story): Prequel Concluded

-Ann & Anna, Part 21 (River), posted last Sunday. apple_tree_flowers_and_rance_river_estuary I have reluctantly decided that this will be the last part of our publicly published story.
+Ann & Anna, Part 21 (River), the last short part in this women’s escape series, posted last Sunday. apple_tree_flowers_and_rance_river_estuary I have reluctantly decided that this will be the last part of our publicly published story.
 I’ve been urged to finish this story as a novel, which cannot be queried if it has been published on a blog, so I must apologize, dear Readers.
 I never imagined that the dream (nightmare) that started this story would lead to all of this, but now I would like to take it and develop it into a book.
 I hope, once completed and published, that you will all read the remainder of this story.
 While these past twenty one parts will make up the prequel to the story, I doubt that a publisher will allow them to be part of a novel, so I am closing this now, upon strong advice from several friends, to start working on the novel.
 I plan to post an excerpt, each Sunday, to keep in touch with our dear Willow and Anna.

 And then…